Allenstown, Queensland: History

 The suburb is named after William Allen, builder, around 1862.
 Allen's decision to sell blocks of land for thirty pounds following his return from the Canoona gold rush, which saw many new cottages being built, prompted the locals to dub the suburb "Allen's town".

 In 1864, Patrick Egan established the Merry Jig Hotel.

+Rockhampton Cemetery opened circa 1864 although the earliest headstones was dated as 1862.
+It replaced an earlier cemetery at Col Brown Park beside the Fitzroy River.
+Following the opening of the North Rockhampton Cemetery, it became known as South Rockhampton Cemetery.
+It closed in 1993 and is now heritage-listed.
+The cemetery is organised by religious denominations.

 In December 1870, tenders were called from carpenters to erect a Wesleyan Methodist church in Allenstown.
 The church was opened on Sunday 16 April 1871.
 It was designed by architect Septimus Nash Spong and described as "handsome and commodious".
 It was 33 by 23 ft and capable of seating 100 people.
 It was organised and paid for by the "munificence" of Andrew Ross of Balnagowan.
 In November 1880, it was agreed that a new "central and substantial" church would be erected at an expected cost of £650, which would be funded in part by the sale of the Allenstown Wesleyan church and the Kent Street Wesleyan Church in the Rockhampton CBD.
 The new church was opened in Campbell Street on Sunday 24 July 1881 with the Allenstown Wesleyan church building relocated to the rear of the new church at Campbell Street where it was used as a vestry and Sunday school.

 Allenstown State School opened on 16 July 1877.
 The school celebrated its centenary in 1977.

 On 15 October 1899, St Joseph's Catholic Cathedral was officially opened by Cardinal Patrick Francis Moran of the Sydney Archdiocese with a celebration of the Pontifical High Mass.

 On Sunday 14 October 1900, the foundation stone was laid for St Mark's Anglican Church.
 Its opening service was held on Sunday 23 December 1900.
 The church was sold in 2021.

 From 1909 until 1939, the city's tramway serviced Allenstown along Upper Dawson Road.
 In 2019, some of the original tram tracks were unearthed during local council roadworks.

 The Cathedral College opened on 4 February 1991.